pablodiste/data-store/README.md

 #### Stream data

 The `stream` method does the following:
-1. Checks the cache looking for any cached data, if there is any, it is emitted immediately.
+1. Checks the source of truth looking for any stored data, if there is any, it is emitted immediately.
-2. If the `refresh` parameter is `true`, it calls the Fetcher for new data from the API and caches them.
+2. If the `refresh` parameter is `true`, it calls the Fetcher for new data from the API and stores them.
 Then it will emit the new data.
-If cached data existed before the fetch, you will receive **two emissions**: one for the previously cached data and another one for the new data after the fetch has completed.
+If stored data existed before the fetch, you will receive **two emissions**: one for the previously stored data and another one for the new data after the fetch has completed.
-3. If initially there was no data on the cache, it performs the API call.
-Then its result gets stored in the cache and emitted to the client.
+3. If initially there was no data on the source of truth, it performs the API call.
+Then its result gets stored in the source of truth and emitted to the client.
-4. Stream keeps listening and emitting any update in the cached data.
+4. Stream keeps listening and emitting any update in the stored data.

 For example, from your ViewModel
 ```kotlin